Eight lessons from previous crises that apply today

 - A move to a much more virtual world as artificial intelligence (AI)/5G/Millennials/Generation Z come into the ascendancy.

 In a crisis, governments will often intervene to stop markets clearing, especially in those sectors deemed “strategic”.
 This often leaves lots of zombie companies.
+Zombie companies are able to continue operating by servicing debt however are unable to pay off their debt.
 This was the case for Korean shipbuilders, Thai property, Korean construction sector and most of corporate Malaysia post the Asian Financial Crisis.
 The lesson for investors is to avoid investment in sectors that don’t “clear” or haven’t been allowed to clear by governments.

 When you have done your analysis and decided which businesses are likely to come out of a crisis stronger, don’t be overly greedy on the price you are willing to pay for it.
-The key is to not continually reduce your desired entry level if the share price gets to your initial target, unless the facts and the investment case have changed (see lesson 1).
+The key is to not continually reduce your desired entry level if the share price gets to your initial target, unless the facts and the investment case have changed.

-After the GFC the sluggishness of corporate investment, populism and a desire for less free market capitalism have all been permanent features.
+After the GFC the sluggishness of corporate investment, increased populism and a desire for less free market capitalism have all been permanent features.
 After the Asian Financial Crisis, an aversion to debt became permanently ingrained across much of corporate Asia.
 This should be positive for the Asian corporate sector during the current crisis.
-Asian corporates are more lowly geared than those in the West, so hopefully can weather the storms better.
+Asian corporates are typically less heavily geared than those in the West (such as in Europe and North America), so hopefully can weather the storms better.

-But because a crisis is structural it takes a lot longer for stock markets to recover than at other times.
-Stock markets remain vulnerable and investors twitchy, particularly if, as highlighted above, a crisis accelerates disruption, creating winners and losers.
+However, because a crisis is structural it often takes a lot longer for stock markets to recover than at other times.
+Stock markets can remain vulnerable and investors twitchy, particularly if, as highlighted above, a crisis accelerates disruption, creating winners and losers.

-Investors shouldn’t feel the need to chase market rallies during a crisis, unless they believe the bulk of the crisis period has passed.
+You shouldn’t feel the need to chase market rallies during a crisis, unless you believe the bulk of the crisis period has passed.